How to Dye Your Hair With Kool-Aid for Temporary Colour

-If you’re looking to dye your hair a crazy colour but don’t want a permanent shade due to school, college, or work commitments then Kool-Aid dyeing can be a great alternative.
-Many semi-permanent dyes are hard to get out of your hair, even after the colour has started fading - not always ideal.
-If you are only looking for dyed hair for a short period of time: for the holidays, a costume, or to test out a colour, then temporary dyeing your hair with Kool-Aid may be a good idea for you.
+If you’re looking to dye your hair a crazy colour but don’t want a permanent shade due to school, college, or work commitments, then Kool-Aid dyeing can be a great alternative.
+Many semi-permanent dyes are hard to get out of your hair, even after the colour has started fading, which is not always ideal.
+If you are only looking for dyed hair for a short period of time—for the holidays, a costume, or to test out a colour—then temporarily dyeing your hair with this technique may be a good idea for you.

 Less Harsh Than Alternatives

 Another benefit of using Kool-Aid to dye your hair is that it doesn't contain harsh chemicals.
 If you (or perhaps your parents or guardians) are worried about traditional hair dyes in case they damage your hair or scalp, then this can be a great alternative.

 Hate dyeing because of that chemical smell lingering in your hair?
 Using Kool-Aid on your hair not only eliminates this, but you will get to smell like the flavour that you used!
 Delicious!

 Even on fairly dark hair, many people have found that Kool-Aid gives them some colour.
 This can vary—some people have managed to dye dark hair bright and bold with Kool-Aid, whereas others have achieved more of a shimmer or tint to their normal colour.
 Although hair varies, as a general rule, the lighter your hair is the more the Kool-Aid dye colour will show.